andrew/ultimate-awesome/README.md

 - [awesome-viz](https://github.com/eugenesiow/awesome-viz) - A curated list of amazing awesome Viz-Stack resources.
 - [awesome-time-tracking-website](https://github.com/ever-works/awesome-time-tracking-website) - Time Tracking - Software, Methodologies and Practices -
 - [exjw.github.io](https://github.com/exjw/exjw.github.io) - List of resources to help ex-JW (Jehovah's Witnesses).
+- [awesome-learn-aws](https://github.com/fabianmagrini/awesome-learn-aws) - A curated list of resources for learning AWS.
 - [awesome-software-architecture](https://github.com/fabianogoes/awesome-software-architecture) - This compendium aims to unify study materials related to software architecture in an organized way.
 - [awesome-c](https://github.com/faded-lair/awesome-c) - A curated list of awesome C frameworks, libraries, resources and other shiny things.
 Inspired by all the other awesome-. projects out there.
 - [awesome-toolkit](https://github.com/faisalsayed10/awesome-toolkit) - A list of awesome resources for future me!.